matrix-org/matrix.to/README.md

 | Users:       | https://matrix.to/#/@matthew:matrix.org                           |
 | Messages:    | https://matrix.to/#/#matrix:matrix.org/$1448831580433WbpiJ:jki.re |

-The #/ component is optional, and exists to avoid leaking the target URL to the server hosting matrix.to.  https://matrix.to/@matthew:matrix.org works too, and provides better legibility at the expense of privacy.
+The #/ component is mandatory and exists to avoid leaking the target URL to the server hosting matrix.to.

 Note that linking to rooms by ID should only be used for rooms to which the target user has been invited: these links cannot be assumed to work for all visitors.